pambot/ozymandias/README.md

     git clone https://github.com/pambot/ozymandias.git

+Make some additional directories.

+    for newdir in raw data lib models ; do mkdir -p $newdir
+    done

 Since they're published already, I didn't push the models I used into this repository.
 To obtain them, run:

-    mkdir models
     wget -P models https://raw.githubusercontent.com/opencv/opencv/master/data/haarcascades/haarcascade_frontalface_default.xml
     wget -P models https://raw.githubusercontent.com/opencv/opencv/master/data/haarcascades/haarcascade_profileface.xml

+Download `spark-streaming-kafka-0-8-assembly_2.11-2.2.0.jar` from [Maven](https://mvnrepository.com/artifact/org.apache.spark/spark-streaming-kafka-0-8-assembly_2.11/2.2.0) and place it into `lib/`.

-To make your own spoof data, run `mkdir -p raw ; mkdir -p data` and download some MPEG4 files from the link above into it.
-Then do some preprocessing:
+To make your own spoof data, download some MPEG4 files from the link above into `raw/`.
+Then do some preprocessing to make the finished result appear in `data/`:

     python video_preprocess.py